 You might initially sign up for either one of these services primarily for email marketing purposes, but with ActiveCampaign, you'll have serious room to grow.
-For example, ActiveCampaign allows you to send SMS messages or even website messages in addition to your regular email communications; with Mailchimp, you're limited to emails.
+For example, ActiveCampaign allows you to add SMS blocks as steps in your automated campaigns or even website messages in addition to your regular email communications.
+With Mailchimp, SMS marketing is available, but you can't include SMS as part of your automation journeys.
 (Note: Mailchimp's integrations—including those served through Zapier—can help you work around this limitation.)

-With Mailchimp, you can only test certain aspects of an email, and the process itself is a little more manual: you have to create a campaign, select A/B Testing as the campaign type, and then define your testing criteria (e.g., subject lines) within the campaign builder.
+To do an A/B test with conditions in Mailchimp, the process itself is a little more manual: you have to first create an email, select A/B Test, create a campaign, and then define your testing criteria (e.g., subject lines) within the campaign builder.

 One last feature that's worth mentioning: ActiveCampaign's automation map.
 Most email services will offer at least some visual mapping to view individual customer journeys, but ActiveCampaign takes it to another level by allowing you to fit multiple automated journeys into one big map, connect them to each other, and see exactly how they work together.